Lindo98/LINMTE430_WFC2401-GROUPB-LINDOKUHLEMTENGWANE-DJS02/StudentNo_Classcode_Group_Name-Surname_DJS02-main/README.md

 <h2 style="color:#e67e22">Resolved Stories</h2>

-1. **Initial State**: On page load, the message “No calculation performed” is displayed, indicating no action has been taken yet.
+1. **Starting program state**: On page load, the message “No calculation performed” is displayed, indicating no action has been taken yet.
-2. **Whole Number Division**: Upon submitting two numbers that divide evenly (e.g., 20 divided by 10), the application correctly displays the whole number result.
+2. **Dividing numbers result in a whole number**: Upon submitting two numbers that divide evenly (e.g., 20 divided by 10), the application correctly displays the whole number result.
+3. **Dividing numbers result in a decimal number**: I have used math.floor here to round down the decimals to whole numbers (e.g., when 20 is divided by 3 it is going to give a whole number that is rounded down which is 6).
+4. **Validation when values are missing**: I used an if statement to throw an error so that if the values are missing the code doesn't execute and instead throw an error as an inner text
+5. **An invalid division should log an error in the console**: I used an if statement as well, if the divider is 0 the division should be done it should throw an error.
+6. **Providing anything that is not a number should crash the program**: if the user inputs letters or anything that is not a number then the entire screen will crash and they will have to refresh to try again.
+I used an if statement here and the results should display/replace the entire document

 ### Scenario: Starting program state